A Vegan Diet Guide for Diabetes

 For instance, vitamin B-12 is less commonly found in plant based foods as compared to animal-based foods.
 Similarly, iron is also a little hard to come by in plant based foods.
 And so, it is essential to search for foods that are good sources of these nutrients.

 What if we told you, you could receive your daily source of iron and vitamin B12 from one food that is also rich in protein, is a fibre rich food and tastes amazing as well?
-It may sound too good to be true but we at Hello Tempayy offer this soy-based food fortified with iron and vitamin B12.
+It may sound too good to be true but we at Hello Tempayy offer this soy-based food fortified with iron and vitamin B12 that is perfect for a vegan diabetic meal plan.

 Our Tempeh is fortified with vitamin B12 to help you meet 49 percent of your Recommended Dietary Allowance (RDA).
 Similarly, a 100-gram serving of Hello Tempayy contains 2.7mg of iron which makes up for 20 percent of your RDA.